The Flight of the Phoenix (1965 film)

 The Flight of the Phoenix is a 1965 American survival drama film produced and directed by Robert Aldrich, based on the 1964 novel of the same name by English author Elleston Trevor.
-The story follows a small group of men struggling to survive their aircraft's emergency landing in the Sahara.
-It stars an ensemble cast, with James Stewart, Richard Attenborough, Peter Finch, Hardy Kruger, Ernest Borgnine, Ian Bannen, Ronald Fraser, Christian Marquand, Dan Duryea and George Kennedy.
+The story follows a group of men struggling to survive their aircraft's emergency landing in the Sahara.
+The ensemble cast stars James Stewart, Richard Attenborough, Peter Finch, Hardy Krüger, Ernest Borgnine, Ian Bannen, Ronald Fraser, Christian Marquand, Dan Duryea and George Kennedy.

-Though the film was not a financial success, it was well-received by critics, who praised Aldrich’s direction and the performances of its cast.
-It was nominated for two Academy Awards: Best Supporting Actor for Bannen and Best Editing for Michael Luciano.
+Although the film was not a financial success, it was well received by critics, who praised Aldrich's direction and the performances of the cast.
+It was nominated for two Academy Awards: Best Supporting Actor for Bannen, and Best Editing for Michael Luciano.
 Hardy Krüger was nominated for a Golden Globe Award for Best Supporting Actor, and Aldrich was nominated for Best Motion Picture – Drama.

-The Flight of the Phoenix was remade in 2004, titled as Flight of the Phoenix.
+The Flight of the Phoenix was remade in 2004, titled Flight of the Phoenix.